-The charity has four caravans.
+The charity has Two caravans.
 One of these is used to offer holidays to serving and ex serving military personnel who have suffered serve injuries or PTSD.
 It is also offered to families who have lost a loved one in action.

 The caravans are not wheelchair accessible.
 The charity has an accessible roomed hotel that they use for those with wheelchair accessible needs.

 There is no charge for the holiday other than a £25 administration fee.

 To apply: download an application form.
 The form must be endorsed by a medical professional.

 The Ron Scudamore Holiday Programme is run by the British Polio Fellowship for individuals living with Polio and Post Polio Syndrome(PPS).

 Members of the Fellowship can apply for holiday grants every 2 years.
 Grants are usually about £200 up to a maximum of £350.

 To request a holiday grant application form contact Roasalind Evans at The British Polio Fellowship or email: firstname.lastname@example.org

 The Victoria Convalescent Trust provides financial support towards convalescent, recuperation and respite care.